saas786/obsidian-notes-1/HECO/Lubricating Oil System.md

 >7.
 The clean oil tank holds clean oil and the used oil tank holds used oil that has been centrifuged and filtered.
 True \ False

-true
+false (according to text)

 >8.
 What is a Bowser?

-an oil filtration unit
+an oil conditioner

 >9.
 Name the compartments in a Bowser and list the function of each.

+-	precipitation compartment - remove